Irish Travellers: Work and income

-According to the 2016 Irish census, 4,524 of 9,055 Travellers over the age of 15 (50%) were "Unemployed having lost or given up previous job".
+In the 2016 Irish census, 4,524 of 9,055 Travellers over the age of 15 (50%) were "Unemployed having lost or given up previous job".
 While 10,653 Travellers were in the labour force, the vast majority, 8,541 (80.2%), were unemployed.
 Almost 1 in 8 Travellers (11.3%) stated that they were unable to work due to a disability, which was almost three times the rate of the general population (4.3%).
+A 2017 report from the Economic and Social Research Institute and Irish Human Rights and Equality Commission found that Irish travellers are 10 times more likely to experience discrimination when seeking work in comparison to White Irish.

 Many Travellers are breeders of dogs such as lurchers and have a long-standing interest in horse trading.
 The main fairs associated with them are held annually at Ballinasloe (County Galway), Puck Fair (County Kerry), Ballabuidhe Horse Fair (County Cork), the twice-yearly Smithfield Horse Fair (Dublin inner city) and Appleby (England).
-They are often involved in dealing scrap metals, e.g., 60% of the raw material for Irish steel is sourced from scrap metal, approximately 50% (75,000 metric tonnes) segregated by the community at a value of more than £1.5 million.
+They are often involved in dealing scrap metals.
+In 1993, 60% of the raw material for Irish steel was sourced from scrap metal, with approximately 50% (75,000 metric tonnes) sourced by the traveller community, at a value of more than £1.5 million.
 Such percentages for more valuable non-ferrous metals may be significantly greater.

 Since the majority of Irish Travellers' employment is either self-employment or wage labour, income and financial status varies greatly from family to family.
 Many families choose not to reveal the specifics of their finances, but when explained it is very difficult to detect any sort of pattern or regular trend of monthly or weekly income.
-To detect their financial status many look to the state of their possessions: their trailer, motor vehicle, domestic utensils, and any other valuables.
+To detect their financial status, many look to the state of their possessions: their trailer, motor vehicle, domestic utensils, and any other valuables.

 Social identity

 Irish Travellers are recognised in British and Irish law as an ethnic group.
 An ethnic group is defined as one whose members identify with each other, usually on the basis of a presumed common genealogy or ancestry.
 Ethnic identity is also marked by the recognition from others of a group's distinctiveness and by common cultural, linguistic, religious, behavioural or biological traits.

-The European Parliament Committee of Enquiry on Racism and Xenophobia found them to be among the most discriminated-against ethnic groups in Ireland and yet their status remains insecure in the absence of widespread legal endorsement.
-Travellers are often viewed by settled people in a negative light, perceived as insular, anti-social, 'drop-outs' and 'misfits', or believed to be involved in criminal and mendicant behaviour, or settling illegally on land owned by others.
+Contemporary Traveller culture reflects an evolution of traditional values and practices in interaction with legislative changes and wider societal changes.
+Nomadism, market trading, and horse ownership are traditional features of Traveller culture and heritage.